 Purchasing From Their Website

 KOS offers a one-time purchase option, as well as a, subscribe and save option which would get you 20% off.

 They also offer free expedited shipping on all orders over $50.
 And in case you were wondering, their expedited shipping is 1-2 business days, similar to an Amazon purchase if you were a Prime member.

 Purchasing From Amazon

 Purchasing KOS protein powder from Amazon is usually a little cheaper.
 You can check their current pricing here.
 And similar to the KOS website, Amazon offers a subscribe and save option with savings from 10% – 15%.
-Additionally, if you go to the subscribe & save option on Amazon, you’ll receive an extra $5 off coupon on your first order that is automatically added at checkout, just be sure to check the checkbox where it says Save an extra $5.00 on your first Subscribe & Save order below the price.
+Additionally, go to the subscribe & save option on Amazon.
+You’ll receive an extra $5 off coupon on your first order that is automatically added at checkout, be sure to check the checkbox where it says Save an extra $5.00 on your first Subscribe & Save order below the price.

 DISCLAIMER: SoundVegan, Inc. disclaims all liability and does not advocate the use or abuse of any goods, products, or medications.
 Although we make every effort to ensure the authenticity of our material, we cannot make any promises.
 We work hard to give you helpful information so you may choose the best course of action for your lifestyle and health.